Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 It is also becoming far too expensive to both operate a CT log, and to monitor CT logs.
 Logs are required to serve their entire contents to anyone on the internet, which consumes a significant amount of outbound bandwidth.
-Inversely, monitoring certificate issuance in CT requires downloading the entire contents of all logs, which is several terabytes of data at minimum.
+Similarly, monitoring certificate issuance in CT requires downloading the entire contents of all logs, which is several terabytes of data at minimum.

-The flip side of publishing certificates is reliably revoking the mis-issued certificates that are identified by site operators.
+The fundamental purpose for publishing TLS certificates is allow site operators to identify and and revoke those certificates which are mis-issued.
 However, revocation systems have historically been plagued by a requirement to "fail open".
 That is, revocation checks would stop being enforced in certain (often, easily engineered) scenarios.
 For example, if the server didn't proactively offer proof of non-revocation or if a third-party service was inaccessible for too long, this might cause revocation checks to be disabled.
 One promising exception to this general principle, OCSP Must-Staple {{?RFC7633}}, has unfortunately been the victim of waning support for OCSP by Certificate Authorities.

 This motivates a need for a new system of publishing certificates that's resistant to collusion and dramatically more efficient to operate, and a need